gazoy/garethoyston.github.io/content/publication/truimphs/index.md

 publication: ""
 publication_short: ""

-abstract: This paper discusses the truimphs of online education as well as some of the means to achieve them.
+abstract: This paper discusses the truimphs of online education as well as some of the means to that can be undertaken to help achieve them.

 # Summary.
 An optional shortened abstract.
-summary: The paper discusses the truimpbs of online eduaction.
+summary: The paper discusses the truimphs of online eduaction.

 tags:
 - Triumphs of online education